Martins3/sl/Readme.md

     2. a chart
 6. query the ECDICT
 7. staragy:
-    1. every one can define as
+    1. every one can define one

 ## Bugs